 If a student repeats a class, only the higher grade will be included in the calculation of the cumulative GPA.
-For purposes of pace, repeated classes with grades of "A", "B", "C", "D" or "P" are considered as successfully completed; repeated classes with grades of "F" or "W" are considered as not successfully completed.
+For purposes of pace in undergraduate programs, repeated classes with grades of "A", "B", "C", "D" or "P" are considered as successfully completed; repeated classes with grades of "F" or "W" are considered as not successfully completed.
+For master's degree programs, only classes with grades of "A", "B", or "C" are considered to have been successfully completed.
 However, a student who repeats a class for which they received a passing grade ("D-" or better) may only receive federal financial aid for one repeat of that class.